JayaswalPrateek/Hotel-Ordering-CLI-App-cpp/README.md

 };
 ```

-- structs for menu and bill
+- structs for menu and bill.

 ```cpp
 char *date() // returns current day of the week, depends on <ctime>.
 Returns pointer to variable date which is an array of chars which is a string